kubernetes/enhancements/keps/sig-api-machinery/2309-idl/README.md

-  automated migration that produces technically-correct-but-not-detailed KDL, followed small-scale updates to bring in the richer declarative features from KDL that currently exist only in imperative code (e.g. converting unions to be identified as such, bringing in declarative defaulting & validation).
+  automated migration that produces technically-correct-but-not-detailed KDL, followed small-scale updates to bring in the richer declarative features from KDL that currently exist only in imperative code (e.g. converting volumesource-esque things to be identified as such, bringing in declarative defaulting & validation).

 ### Architecture